 We found ourselves in the most vibrant area of town and settled in a busy tapas bar.
 Here, we had some delicious mouthwatering pieces of cut meats only Spain can serve you.
 What a nice way to escape winter!

 Are you sick of winter?
 Do you lack some warmth and sunshine?
-Why not escape winter and go to Alicante like I did.
+Why not escape winter and go to Alicante as I did.
 With my 6 ways to enjoy the city and things to do in Alicante in January and February, you’ll maximize your time and enjoy yourself!

 Let me know if you’ve been to Alicante or consider going there to in winter.
 What did you think of Alicante or any winter escape?